tantaihaha4487/Mashiro-Bot/README.md

 # Mashiro-Bot
-  A discord bot that i made for controll my discord server
+  A discord bot that i made for controll my discord server.

+# Feature
+  - Send welcome image when user join server.